-- ▲ Type control panel in the taskbar search box, select Control Panel, select Hardware and Sound, and then select the audio control panel specific to your system. - or -
+- From the Start screen, type control panel, select Control Panel, select Hardware and Sound, and then select Bang & Olufsen. - or -

-Right-click the Start button, select Control Panel, select Hardware and Sound, and then select the audio control panel specific to your system.
+Right-click the Start button, select Control Panel, select Hardware and Sound, and then select Bang & Olufsen.

 Using video

 Your computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer when you are not connected to a network.